 Deliver every12345678Week(s)Month(s)See details

 This Chinese chicken shiitake mushroom soup is perfect for lazy days or when one needs a restorative kick.
-While simple, the recipe is high-quality and packs a protein punch - we use local shiitake mushrooms grown to organic standards and nearly two drumsticks of organic chicken in each serving!
+While convenient, the premium recipe is healthy and packs a protein punch - we use local shiitake mushrooms grown to organic standards and nearly two drumsticks of organic chicken in each serving!
 Infused with herbs/fruits including ginger, red dates and goji berries, this broth will provide you with feelings of warmth and home.
-While this particular chicken soup has origins in China, regional variations of this classic recipe can be found all over Asia and the world!
+While this traditional chicken soup has origins in China, regional variations of this traditional recipe can be found all over Asia and the world!

 Ingredients: Organic chicken drumsticks (boneless and skinless), shiitake mushrooms (locally grown and to organic standards), red dates, goji berries, ginger, green onions, sea salt, sugar, rice wine As with all Nomz products, our ingredients are world-class and freshly sourced from reputable vendors.
-While pricier, we consider the benefits worth it - the security of knowing premium inputs are being placed into our recipes and our bodies and most importantly, the superior taste!
+While priced at a premium, we consider the benefits worth it - the security of knowing premium inputs are being placed into our recipes and our bodies and most importantly, the superior taste!

 We currently use Bell & Evans organic, air-chilled chicken drumsticks.
 Raised on a no antibiotic, all-vegetarian diet in a low stress environment, family-owned B&E chickens are fresh, raised humanely and distributed in high-end retailers including Whole Foods Market.